AllenCell/aics-timelapse-tracking/README.md

 # Timelapse Tracking

 A repositroy for performing tracking of object tracking on timelapses of segmented, nucleus-tagged cell colonies.
+This repo is used as part of the Nuclear Morphogenesis [data generating pipeline](https://github.com/aics-int/morphogenesis_workflow_snakemake)

 ---
 # Setup